pgentile/zucchini-ui/README.md

 ------

 The sub-project `zucchini-ui-capsule` builds a fat [Capsule](http://www.capsule.io) that contains in one JAR backend and UI.
-This JAR contains everything that is needed to run the TestsCucumber app.
+This JAR contains everything that is needed to run the Zucchini UI app.

 You can run it from Gradle: